 Students are assigned to clinical rotations through the Office of Admissions and Student Affairs.
 The specific hospital or clinic of the rotation is determined by the clerkship leadership for that rotation.
+Students are expected to arrange their own transportation to their clinical sites.
 Assignment of "clerkship donut" path is made via a lottery with provision for special circumstances.
 This generally occurs in March of the T2 year.
 Students can appeal their assignments through the individual departments.
 See Alternative Educational Site Request.